matomo-org/developer-documentation/docs/Hooks.md

 - [Request.initAuthenticationObject](#requestinitauthenticationobject)

 #### Request.dispatch
-_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [97](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L97)_
+_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [100](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L100)_

-Generic hook that plugins can use to modify any input to the function, or even change the plugin being called.
-You could also use this to build an enhanced permission system.
-The event is triggered before every call to a controller method.

-The `$params` array contains the following properties: `array($module, $action, $parameters, $controller)`
+Triggered directly before controller actions are dispatched.
+This event can be used to modify the parameters passed to one or more controller actions and can be used to change the plugin and action that is being dispatched to.

 Callback Signature:
-<pre><code>function($module, $action, $parameters)</code></pre>
+<pre><code>function(&amp;$module, &amp;$action, &amp;$parameters)</code></pre>

 #### Request.dispatch.end
-_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [121](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L121)_
+_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [138](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L138)_

-Generic hook that plugins can use to modify any output of any controller method.
-The event is triggered after a controller method is executed but before the result is send to the user.
-The parameters originally passed to the method are available as well.
+Triggered after a controller action is successfully called.
+This event can be used to modify controller action output (if there was any) before the output is returned.

 Callback Signature:
 <pre><code>function(&amp;$result, $parameters)</code></pre>

 #### Request.dispatchCoreAndPluginUpdatesScreen
-_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [298](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L298)_
+_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [324](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L324)_

-This event is the first event triggered just after the platform is initialized and plugins are loaded.
-You can use this event to do early initialization.
-Note: the user is not authenticated yet.
+Triggered just after the platform is initialized and plugins are loaded.
+This event can be used to do early initialization.
+Note: At this point the user is not authenticated yet.

 Usages: